Kath Turner – Parent Governor (Acting Chair of Governors)

 Mervyn Bertalis – Community Governor

-Hannah Young – Deputy Headteacher Associate Member)
+Hannah Young – Head of Academy Associate Member)

 I attend Governors meetings as an associate member because of my role as Deputy Headteacher.
 I have worked at the school for 4 years and am a teacher in Year 2.
 I started my teaching in Hampshire, I then moved to a school in Calderdale where I was senior teacher and SENCo and then moved to Wakefield to work here.
 I have a real passion for literacy especially reading and I am literacy co-ordinator.